-In this paper we present a SAT-based decision procedure for answer set programming that (i) deals with any (non disjunctive) logic program, (ii) works on a SAT formula without additional variables, and (iii) is guaranteed to work in polynomial space.
+In this paper we present a SAT-Based decision procedure for answer set programming that (i) deals with any (non disjunctive) logic program, (ii) works on a SAT formula without additional variables, and (iii) is guaranteed to work in polynomial space.
 Further, our procedure can be extended to compute all the answer sets still working in polynomial space.
-The experimental results of a prototypical implementation show that the approach can pay off sometimes by orders of magnitude.
+The experimental results of a prototypical implementation show that the approach can pay off sometimes by orders of magnitude when computing one solution, and it is competitive when computing all solutions.